friendly-bits/shell-scheduler/TIMEKEEPING.md

    ```

    The **presence of the third argument** marks a scheduler-synthesized timeout (vs similar return code received directly from the job).
 If a job itself genuinely exits with code `124`, this third argument will not be present.
 The `<pid>` enables application-side cleanup at the moment of expiry.
-4. **Completion record arrival wins over expiry.** On each scheduler wake-up, a received completion record is processed before deadlines are checked.
+4. **Completion record arrival wins over expiry.** On each scheduler wake-up, every record received on that wake-up is processed before deadlines are checked.
 5. **Job expiries do not count as progress.** The idle timeout is reset when the scheduler starts a job or processes a genuine completion record - never when it processes an expiry.
 6. **Late completion records are discarded.** If an abandoned job's completion record arrives after its expiry was processed, the record is silently dropped; the job's classification (timed out, code `124`) stands.
 The job's PID is removed from the list of `<running_pids>`.
 7. **Final accounting.** Timed-out job IDs appear in the dedicated `<expired_job_ids>` list passed to the **scheduler completion callback** - not in `<fail_job_ids>`.
 Abandoned jobs whose process never reported back before scheduler exit have their PIDs included in `<running_pids>`; abandoned jobs whose late record was discarded do not, and neither do jobs whose kill was verified by the [job termination callback](REFERENCE.md#job-termination-callback---full).

-### Implementation notes (internal)

-- Deadlines are tracked in the scheduler process only.
-- Deadline entries are encoded as `<pid>:<deadline_cs>:<job_id>`.
-The first two fields are unsigned integers and job IDs contain neither `:` nor whitespace, so the job ID is parsed unambiguously as the trailing remainder.
-- All integration lives in the completion-wait path (`process_done_record()`): the `read -t` wait is capped by min(global remaining, idle remaining, nearest deadline remaining); expired deadlines are swept unconditionally at the end of every wake, after any received completion record has been fully processed (rule 4).
-- Late-record handling (rule 7): a record whose PID is in the running list is processed normally; otherwise, if its PID **and** job ID match a recorded expiry, it is discarded and the expiry entry is delisted; otherwise it is malformed (fatal).
-Checking the running list first is what makes PID reuse safe: a reused PID always belongs to a currently-running job.
-- Deadline bookkeeping (splitting off expired entries, slot reclamation, completion synthesis) and the record-classification decision (normal / discard / malformed) are inlined in `process_done_record()`.
-By test-suite policy, all of it is covered by behavior tests through the public interface only (`schedule_jobs()`, the documented helpers, environment variables and callbacks), so internal restructuring requires no test changes.
-The discard arm is tested deterministically by having a test `JOB_DONE_CB` forge the timed-out job's late completion record into the FIFO at the moment of the timeout notification.

 ## Reliable delays in callbacks

-Every scheduler callback except the **job execution callback** runs inside the scheduler process, which continuously has child processes exiting as jobs complete.
-On BusyBox builds where `sleep` is a NOFORK shell builtin (e.g. with `CONFIG_FEATURE_SH_STANDALONE` enabled), an in-process `sleep` in such a callback can be silently cut short by the `SIGCHLD` of an exiting job.
+Every scheduler callback runs inside the scheduler process except the **job execution callback** and the **job termination callback**'s `setup` subcommand, which run in the job's own wrapper process.
+The scheduler process continuously has child processes exiting as jobs complete.
+On BusyBox builds where `sleep` is a NOFORK shell builtin (e.g. with `CONFIG_FEATURE_SH_STANDALONE` enabled), an in-process `sleep` in a callback that runs there can be silently cut short by the `SIGCHLD` of an exiting job.

 If a callback needs a reliable delay, force a forked sleep, which is immune to this: